 “… an intellectual powerhouse, exceptional advocate and superb draftsperson.
 He is hard-working, straight-talking and clients love him.
 He is a star of the Construction Bar.”

-Hugh is a leading junior in construction, engineering and technology disputes who is described in the directories as “considerably experienced” yet “down-to-earth and approachable” and someone who “quickly builds a rapport with clients and is a reassuring addition to any team”.
+Hugh is a leading barrister for construction, engineering and technology disputes who is described in the directories as “considerably experienced” yet “down-to-earth and approachable” and someone who “quickly builds a rapport with clients and is a reassuring addition to any team”.
 He also has significant experience in associated fields including professional liability, property damage, insurance, bonds and guarantees, public procurement, injunctions, and insolvency.

 Although he is usually instructed as sole counsel, Hugh is often led (by silks both inside and outside chambers) and he is increasingly instructed to lead more junior counsel on significant matters.
 Hugh has also been appointed to act as adjudicator in statutory and contractual adjudications.

 Clients describe Hugh as being “very strategic and user-friendly” and say that he is “easy to work with, his drafting style is clear and precise and he just works well as an extension of the team”.